codekikicode/codekikicode/README.md

 # 👋 Hi, I'm Kiyali (aka codekikicode)

-Aspiring software engineer, future Brooklyn College graduate (December 2025), and certified problem-solver.
+Aspiring junior data engineer, future Brooklyn College graduate (December 2025), and certified problem-solver.

 I’m building the kind of career where code meets curiosity—with a focus on neuroscience and ethical use API.